 2020 Light Duty Diesel Trucks

-For this comparison, I’m going to be talking about base models (or lowest model with the diesel engine available) because it’s easy to determine the starting price and compare features.
+For this comparison, I’m going to be talking about base models (or the lowest model with the diesel engine available) because it’s easy to determine the starting price and compare features.
 Once you start adding special packages, you’re comparing different varieties of apples and things become more complicated.
 I’ll also be seriously considering a base model for my purchase, so I’ve really checked these out to see what I like best about each one.

 I’m also including some great video conversations and reviews from my friend, Tim, of Pickup Truck + SUV Talk because we tend to have similar tastes in trucks and Tim is way better at video than I am.